 6. Assess your current skill set

 Make a list of your current skills, certifications and areas of expertise.
-Also ask for feedback about your technical, interpersonal and people management skills from coworkers and colleagues.
-This evaluation can help you find careers that match what you are best at.
+You can also ask coworkers and colleagues for feedback about your technical, interpersonal and people management skills.
+This evaluation can help you find careers that match your experience.

-Depending on your personality, you may have interests that lend themselves to different careers.
-Examine your hobbies, past volunteer experiences and interests to identify activities or fields you enjoy.
-While this information is outside of a professional context, creating a list of activities you like can help you focus a career search.
+Depending on your personality, you may have interests that are particularly tailored for different careers.
+Examine your hobbies, past volunteer experiences and interests to identify activities you enjoy.
+While this information is outside of a professional context, creating a list of activities can help you narrow down your career path.
 For example, you may enjoy a career in cybersecurity if you enjoy logic puzzles, or you may enjoy a traveling sales role if you like meeting new people.

 Use this knowledge to apply for short-term positions or volunteer opportunities to explore new career options.
-This first-hand experience allows you to test your suitability for a career.
-If you are currently in school or have a job, consider taking a course or certification program that is required for a field that interests you.
+This firsthand experience allows you to test your suitability for a career.
+If you're currently in school or have a job, consider taking a course or certification program that's helpful for a field that interests you.
 This experience can help you determine if the career's skills and content are something you enjoy.

 8. Identify your core values

-Identifying your core values can help you focus on career you find personally fulfilling.
-It can also help you find fields or niche areas that you are passionate about.
+Identifying your core values can help you focus on a career you find fulfilling.
+It can also help you find fields or niche areas you enjoy.
 Consider making a list of qualities you think are important in a company or its employees.
 You can use this list to search for companies and job descriptions that share these values.

 9. Consider your salary needs